Practical guide

 Fast Dictate: Next-Generation Speech to Text for Mac

-Voice to text on Mac with Fast Dictate means speaking naturally and getting professional, ready-to-send text.
+Voice to text on Mac this way means speaking naturally and getting professional, ready-to-send text.

 Comparison: Dragon vs Apple Dictation vs Fast Dictate